Zesix/Impulse/README.md

  * Keyboard_Input.cs - Translates keyboard inputs into general direction bools such as up, down, left, right, etc.
  * Mouse_Input.cs - Grabs mouse position and click types.
+ * ThirdPersonCameraMouse_Input - Adds panning and zoom-in controls for use with the third person camera.